emmagraham/STAT540-UBC.github.io/syllabus.md

 ### Evaluation

-**Homework**.
-Two assignments worth 25 points each.
+**Homework**: two assignments worth 20 points each.
 Homework #1 due Thurs Feb 26.
 Homework #2 due Fri March 27.
-Instructions for how to submit your work will be posted when homework is assigned.
+Instructions for how to submit your work will be posted when homework is assigned (see calendar below).

+**Peer review**: you will be reviewing, commenting on, and marking other students’ assignments.
+This is a mandatory part of the course and you will be marked on your peer reviews (5 points for each HW, i.e., 10% of overall course mark).
+Additional guidelines will be given when homework is assigned (see calendar below)

-**Group project**.
-Groups formed and projects conceived during January/February.
+**Group project**: groups formed and projects conceived during January/February (see calendar below).
 Primary deliverable is a poster, presented in last class meeting (Wed April 8).
 Each student also produces a short report.
 40 points.
 More information will be posted shortly.

-10 points for "other", e.g. participation in class, seminars, and discussion forum, engagement with small computing exercises.
+**Participation**: 10 points for "other", including participation in class, seminars, and discussion forum, engagement with small computing exercises.

 <!-- unholy hack to make following two tables less wide and the same wide -->